 Adelaide Travellers Inn

-Though the building at this budget hostel in Adelaide might not be all that we kinda like the retro vibes.
-Though the decor is a little… dated.
-And basic.
+Though the building at this youth hostel in Adelaide might not be all that, I kinda dig the retro vibes.
+Though the decor is a little… vintage.
 Nonetheless, the staff are decent, the general atmosphere is quiet and chill, and it’s definitely got a friendly vibe, too.

 The location is great, in the southeast corner of Adelaide’s CBD, which means you can roll outta bed and go for a stroll in the park to nurse your hangover.
-Or just because you LIKE strolling in parks, because that’s ok.
+Or just because you LIKE strolling in beautiful places in Aus…no hangover needed!!!

 Backpack OZ best hostels in Adelaide